BuGlessRB/remixml/README.md

 It runs inside any webbrowser (starting at IE11 and up) or NodeJS environment.

-Minified and gzip-compressed it is less than 9 KB of code.
+Minified and gzip-compressed, it is less than 9 KB of code.

 It has zero dependencies on other modules.

-It optionally supports output to the incremental-dom.
+It supports (but does not require) output to the incremental-dom.

 ## Basic usage